iitis/maqumba23/accomodation.md

 The Faculty of Sciences is 5min away by walk from the "Bab Rwah" Tramway station.

 ## Invitation letter for Visa
 The organizers can provide invitation letters for participants needing Visa to enter Morocco.
+Please submit your request at quantummorocco@gmail.com

 [List of countries whose citizens are exempted from entry visa into Morocco](https://www.consulat.ma/en/list-countries-agreements-signed-morocco-abolition-visas-official-passports)